Farzat07/youtube-subscriber/README.md

 All of these are easy to test.
 That being said, some of them, like 5., would take a considerable time to test, even for an integration test.
 For the purpose of this project, only tests taking under a minute were allowed into the integration test.

+## A breakdown of the project directory

+Let's start with the `components/` directory:

+- `videos.py` defines the video datatype and a function which generates an object from a feed item.
+- `database.py` prepares the appropriate database collection for the `Subscription` class.
+- `subscriptions/` contains `typing.py`, which defines how the dictionary form of the subscriptions (for [mypy](https://www.mypy-lang.org/) typing of the database collection), while `main.py` contains the actual `Subscription` class, which has the appropriate functions for fetching the RSS feed and database CRUD operations.
+- `extractor/` contains functions designed to extract information about a YouTube object.
+It is sometimes done from the URL directly (such as obtaining a Playlist's feed link), or by web scraping (such as that of a Channel), or even by YouTube's API (such as the duration of a video).
+Most of these functions accept html input to facilitate mocking during tests.

+Note that you do not need to setup YouTube API at all for any of the functions unless you are running it on a non-residential server.
+YouTube API will only be used if a key is provided as an environment variable.

+### Data collector

+It is stored in the `data_collector/` directory.

+`utils.py` defines the core function that actually loops through the collection, identifies which subscriptions are due to be fetched, and calls the `.fetch()` function on them. `__main__()` imports that function and runs it periodically (every minute).

+This design was chosen to make integration testing easier.
+Instead of having to call a separate process, one can just import the `collect_data()` function and call it to test the outcome.
+In production, the process is run by calling `python -m data_collector`, which automatically runs the `__main__.py` file.

+Most of the heavy-lifting is done by the `.fetch()` function from the `Subscription` component, which is thoroughly tested in the `feed.py` unit test.

+### Data Analyser

+It is stored in the `data_analyser/` directory.

+This is divided into `utils.py` and `__main__.py` for the same reason as the data collector.
+The main difference is that the main function in `utils.py` is factored into smaller functions.
+This makes it easy to write very specific unit tests.

+### Flask application

+It is stored in the `api/` directory.

+While some helper functions are stored in `utils.py`, most of the functions are stored in `__init__.py`, including flask's `app` object.
+This allows it to be easily found by wsgi applications (`api:app`) as `import api` will import `__init__.py` automatically.

+I did not use the same structure as the data collector or analyser as the flask endpoints are not easily testable using unit tests as the other two.
+Instead, the main testing will be done in integration tests using `from api import app`.

+The flask app mostly implements a REST API interface for the front-end.

+### React.js app

+It is stored in the `front-end/` directory.

+It is a basic web application with form functionality for CRUD operations.
+The main code can be found in the `src/` subdirectory.
+It communicates with the flask application using REST API.

+When a subscription is selected, its videos are displayed and `last_viewed` is set to that point in time.
+New videos since the last view will have a special indicator over them.

+### Tests

+All tests are in the `tests/` directory.
+They are divided into two types:

+#### Unit tests

+These are the python scripts right under the `tests/` directory.
+Each file tests a different function or area of the code.
+Unit tests are designed to test a specific functionality, and are expected to be FIRST: Fast, Isolated, Repeatable, Self-validating, and Timely.
+This means that **MOCKS** are heavily used, as external dependencies would otherwise slow down the execution of the code and the tests would not be isolated, as failure of the test could be caused by a problem with the external dependency instead of the code itself. **FAKE DATA**, which is stored in the `data/` subdirectory, is necessary too to empower the mocks to be real-like.

+A few utilities to implement the mocks are stored in the `utils/` subdirectory.
+Specialised packages were also installed, such as `mongomock`, which creates very realistic and fast mocks of MongoDB databases.

+#### Integration tests

+These are stored in the `integration/` subdirectory, and they test how well different parts of the application work with each other.
+This means that mocks/fake data would not be used normally, as these often mask the functionality of the other components with which we want to test the integration.
+This means that the real database instance has to be used (in an isolated testing area).
+YouTube API calls are also used when testing on the production server, while local testing uses web scraping of real URL calls.

+In addition, instead of calling internal function, the main functions of each of the data collector and analyser are called to simulate the real function.
+Flask also provides a way to simulate real API calls using `app.test_client()`.